mevalle/r-DEP-Classifier/README.md

    * *beta*: None (default) or a float between 0 and 1.
 Beta determines the convex combination of the dilation and erosion.
 A minimization procedure is used to find determine beta when it is None.
    * *beta_loss*: "hinge" (default) or "squared_hinge".
 Hinge or squared hinge loss functions are used to determine beta when its value is not provided (beta = None).
    * *Split2Beta*: False (default) or True.
 If True, the training data is splited into 3 stratified folds.
 Two folds are used to determine the synaptic weights while the remaining is used to determine beta.
 The whole training set is used to determine both synaptic weights and beta when Split2Beta is False.
+   * *solver*: Solver used to solve the convex-concave optimization problem.
+Default solver = cp.Mosek.
+The option solver = cp.CVXOPT is an alternative but it will take long time to solve medium and large optimization problems.
    * *verbose*: False (default) or True.
 Enable verbose output.

 ### Attributes: